mui/toolpad/docs/data/toolpad/studio/concepts/data-providers.md

 ## Filtering

-Toolpad data sources support server-side filtering.
+Toolpad Studio data sources support server-side filtering.
 You can implement a server-side filter by reading the `filterModel` property that is passed to the `getRecords` function.
 This model contains an `items` property and a `logicOperator`.
 By combining them you can achieve complex serverside filters.

 ```tsx
 export default createDataProvider({